copper-engine/copper-monitoring/README.md

 # copper-monitoring
-Monitoring GUI and server for COPPER
+Monitoring GUI and server for use with COPPER 5.0.0

 ## Feature Overview
 * Visualize overall state of your application: